The Arches – Worcester is a brand new place being developed in Worcester, UK.

 Worcester’s iconic Victorian railway arches are set to be refurbished, transforming a central city area into a modern, 21st Century workplace for creative industries.
 In January 2019 the Department for Digital, Culture, Media and Sport awarded £3m from the Cultural Development Fund (administered by Arts Council England), towards the costs of this £4.5m redevelopment.

-This investment will be used to create a new key gateway for the city, following the line of the Victorian arches from Foregate Street railway station to The Hive and the river Severn.
+The funding will pay for the design and construction of dynamic work and creative spaces in the Arches.
+A new gateway for the city will also be created, following the line of the Arches from Foregate Street railway station down to The Hive and the River Severn.